 Every day, all businesses face dozens of questions relating to making decisions about their operation.
 Questions concerning the allocation of staff, the expected demand, the volume of orders, product storage, product promotion, customer acquisition, customer assessment, the effectiveness of any advertising, transportation of materials, processing of data, finding and collecting data of interest, etc.

-This course elaborates on the basics principles of the marketing analysis while providing an introduction to the concept of Business Intelligence (BI), its impact and its basic uses.
+This course provides an introduction to the concept of Business Intelligence (BI), its impact and most important uses, while it elaborates on the basic principles of marketing analysis.

 Note: During August the participant will not be provided with educational content and educational support.
 The training process will be active again by 04/09